michael-sumner/go-make-things/content/articles/2018/2018-12-18-creating-a-vanilla-js-search-page-for-a-static-website.md

 - Web Performance
 ---

+_**This article was updated on February 11, 2021.** I switched to Duck Duck Go as the fallback search engine, and fixed a bug in the regex pattern used to match articles._

 One of the biggest missing features from most static site generators (like [Jekyll](https://jekyllrb.com/), [Hugo](https://gohugo.io/), and [Eleventy](https://www.11ty.io/)) is that they lack built-in search.

 Database-driven platforms like WordPress make a server call and search the database to find matching content.
 Static websites have no database to query.